Cloud of steroids hovers above Hall of Fame voting | FOX Sports

 Bonds, a seven-time MVP who holds the season and career home run records, received 36.2 percent in his initial appearance, in 2013, and 44.3 percent last year.
 Clemens, a seven-time Cy Young Award winner, has risen from 37.6 percent in 2013 to 45.2 percent last year.

-This year, Bonds is on 62.8 percent of the 219 ballots obtained by Ryan Thibodaux and posted on his Hall of Fame vote-tracker and Clemens on 61.9 percent.
-That is about half the total, so both project likely to fall short of the 75 percent needed.
+This year, Bonds was on 64 percent of the 242 ballots obtained by Ryan Thibodaux and posted on his Hall of Fame vote-tracker, and Clemens was on 63.2 percent.
+That is just over half the expected total, so both project likely to fall short of the 75 percent needed.

 But they are gaining momentum.